The Real Estate Investment Structure Taxation Review: Netherlands

 As the FBI is subject to corporate income tax (although at a rate of zero per cent), it can enjoy treaty benefits under double taxation treaties.

 Dividends distributed by an FBI are, in principle, subject to dividend withholding tax at a rate of 15 per cent unless the domestic dividend withholding tax exemption applies or the rate is reduced under an applicable tax treaty.
 In addition, dividend withholding tax due by the FBI may be reduced by Dutch and foreign withholding tax levied on dividends or interest payments received by the FBI subject to certain limitations.
-Qualifying distributions out of a reinvestment reserve are not subject to dividend withholding tax.
+Qualifying distributions out of a special reinvestment reserve (see below) and buy-backs of shares are not subject to dividend withholding tax.

 - the FBI keeps track of the contributions to the reinvestment and rounding-off reserve per class of share;